 To access the receiver bay for internal receiver mounting, remove the 8 screws which secure the top plate to the arms, and carefully remove the top assembly, which includes the camera unit.

-The receiver connector is indicated by the red arrow below.
+The (4-pin) receiver connector is pictured below.
 To mount the receiver, a small piece of double-sided tape may be used on the top of the metal can in the receiver bay.